maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/3-amador-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-Facsimile ballots and blingual Vote Center workers may be available at some Vote Centers in Amador County.
+Spanish facsimile (non-official) ballots and Spanish-speaking blingual Vote Center workers may be available at some Vote Centers in Amador County.
+The Amador County Elections Office has a toll-free voter assistance hotline for Spanish speakers.
+The number for this hotline will be posted on the [Amador County Elections website](https://www.amadorgov.org/government/elections/) and in voting materials sent to voters.

 Contact the Amador County Elections Office for more information about their language accessibility options at (209) 223-6465 or email [elections@amadorgov.org](mailto:elections@amadorgov.org).

 Learn about how you can get involved with the Amador County elections [language accessibility advisory committee](https://www.amadorgov.org/government/elections/vlaac-home).